 5.27.1.12 Support for network timing synchronization status monitoring

-While the time synchronization service is offered by the 5GS, based on 5G access stratum-based time distribution or (g)PTP-based time distribution, the network timing synchronization status of the nodes involved in the operation (e.g. NG-RAN nodes and/or UPF/NW-TTs) may change.
-NG-RAN and UPF/NW-TT can detect timing synchronization degradation or improvement locally.
+While the time synchronization service is offered by the 5GS, based on 5G access stratum-based time distribution or (g)PTP-based time distribution, the network timing synchronization status of the nodes involved in the operation (e.g. gNBs and/or UPF/NW-TTs) may change. gNBs and UPF/NW-TT can detect timing synchronization degradation or improvement locally.
 The support for network timing synchronization status monitoring enables the 5GS to modify time synchronization service for a UE or a group of UEs depending on the current synchronization status and notify service updates.
 There may be three consumers of this information:

-- TSCTSF may receive node-level information about timing synchronization status from NG-RAN and/or UPF/NW-TT directly from OAM or alternatively, if supported by a node, using control plane signalling at node level.
-Node level signalling uses UMIC for UPF/NW-TT case and an AMF service to report N2 node level information for NG-RAN case.
+- TSCTSF may receive node-level information about timing synchronization status from gNB and/or UPF/NW-TT directly from OAM or alternatively, if supported by a node, using control plane signalling at node level.
+Node level signalling uses UMIC for UPF/NW-TT case and an AMF service to report N2 node level information for gNB case.
+In the latter case, the AMF controls the gNB node level reporting and subscription using NGAP messages (see TS 38.413 [34]).

 - AF may subscribe to time synchronization status notifications for a UE or group of UEs for which the AF requests or has requested time synchronization service (for 5G access stratum time distribution or (g)PTP services).

-- For 5G access stratum time synchronization service, the UE may receive clock quality information from the NG-RAN based on UE subscription data stored in the UDM (see clause 5.27.1.11) or AF request for clock quality reporting to the UE.
+- For 5G access stratum time synchronization service, the UE may receive clock quality information from the gNB based on UE subscription data stored in the UDM (see clause 5.27.1.11) or AF request for clock quality reporting to the UE.

-Editor's note: Support for RRC_INACTIVE and RRC_IDLE states depends on RAN2 feedback.

-When activating time synchronization for a UE, TSCTSF requests the AMF (via PCF using AM policy) to instruct the UE to transition to RRC CONNECTED to the network in the case when the UE later detects that the RAN timing synchronization status has changed while the UE is in RRC_INACTIVE or RRC_IDLE state.
+When activating time synchronization for a UE, TSCTSF requests the AMF (via PCF using AM policy) to instruct the UE to transition to the RRC_CONNECTED state in the case when the UE later detects that the gNB timing synchronization status has changed while the UE is in the RRC_INACTIVE or RRC_IDLE state.
+When the UE wants to access the 5GS, the UE shall perform Unified Access Control as defined in TS 38.331 [28].

-RAN nodes may be pre-configured with the thresholds for each timing synchronization status attribute, if supported, that is described in Table 5.27.1.12-1.
-When the network timing synchronization status exceeds the threshold (i.e. status degradation), or the network timing synchronization status meets the thresholds again (i.e. status improvement), the RAN node notifies the TSCTSF (either using N2 node level signalling via AMF, or via OAM) with the RAN Node ID, the scope of the timing synchronization status and the corresponding network timing synchronization status attributes as described in this clause.
-The NG-RAN indicates the status change to the UEs via SIB9:
+gNBs may be pre-configured with thresholds for each timing synchronization status attribute, if supported, that is described in Table 5.27.1.12-1.
+When the network timing synchronization status exceeds the thresholds (i.e. status degradation), or the network timing synchronization status meets the thresholds again (i.e. status improvement), the gNB notifies the TSCTSF (either using N2 node level signalling via AMF, or via OAM) with the gNB ID, the scope of the timing synchronization status (i.e., all cells or a list of Cell IDs within a single gNB) and the corresponding network timing synchronization status (TSS) attributes as described in this clause.
+The gNB indicates the status change to the UEs via SIB9:

-- When the network timing synchronization status exceeds the threshold, the NG-RAN includes in SIB9 a reference report ID.
-When the network timing synchronization status meets the thresholds again (i.e. status improvement), the NG-RAN stops broadcasting the reference report ID in SIB9.
-Either event serves as a notification for the UEs reading the SIB9 that there is new clock quality information available.
+- When the network timing synchronization status exceeds any of the pre-configured thresholds, the gNB includes in SIB9 a reference report ID.
+When the network timing synchronization status meets the thresholds again (i.e. status improvement), the gNB stops broadcasting the reference report ID in SIB9.
+Either event serves as a notification for the UEs reading the SIB9 that there is new TSS information available.